Parañaque's 1st congressional district

 Parañaque's 1st congressional district is one of the two congressional districts of the Philippines in the city of Parañaque.
 It has been represented in the House of Representatives of the Philippines since 2004.
-The districts consists of the western Parañaque barangays of Baclaran, Don Galo, La Huerta, San Dionisio, San Isidro, Santo Niño, Tambo and Vitales.
-It is currently represented in the 19th Congress by Edwin Olivarez of the PDP–Laban.
+The districts consists of the western Parañaque barangays of Baclaran, Don Galo, La Huerta, San Dionisio, San Isidro, Santo Niño, Tambo, and Vitalez bordering Las Piñas and Pasay.
+It is currently represented in the 20th Congress by Eric Olivarez of the Lakas–CMD.